Are you a contractor?

 Join our network and attract real clients!

-Calculate and Present Free Quotes to Clients
+Calculating and Presenting Free Quotes to Clients

 Feeling intimidated at the thought of writing a renovation quote for a potential or loyal client?
 RenoQuotes.com has a few tips on how to prepare an estimate and how to present it to your clients.

-Before a client hires you to carry out a renovation project, you first and foremost, must provide them with a detailed quote (most often free of charge) which highlights the total value of the work and describes in detail the services that will be included within that sum.
+Before a client hires you to carry out a renovation project, you, first and foremost, must provide them with a detailed quote (most often free of charge) which highlights the total value of the work and describes in detail the services that will be included within that sum.
 Therefore, to win over clients when it comes to choosing you over another expert in the field for a renovation project, you have to present a renovation quote that's precise and straightforward.

 How hard can that be?
 It's all about presentation!
 However, if you're new to the game, you might just ask yourself, "What's the right way to do it?"